me2beats/awesome-codepen/README.md

 # awesome-codepen
-list of wonderful Codepen pens, inspiring you to create amazing apps and games UI
+a list of wonderful Codepen pens, inspiring you to create amazing apps and games UI